eWaterCycle/infra/roles/forecast-web/README.md

 Role Name
 =========

-Installs the web frontend of the ewatercycle forecast as a service
+Installs the web frontend of the eWaterCycle forecast as a service

 Requirements
 ------------